Andrew J. Schneller, Ph.D.

 - BA ENVIRONMENTAL STUDIES.
 University of Arizona, Tucson, 1995.
 Department of Geography and Regional Development

-• ES352C US Public Lands and Oceans: Policy, Management, and Current Events
+- ES 306 US Public Lands and Oceans: Policy, Law, Management and Current Events

 Published manuscripts- click here for PDF files of Dr. Schneller's published manuscripts